 We had a larger sample than Patel et al and our survey was conducted 3 years later, so it was encouraging that generally, HPV knowledge and HPV vaccine knowledge were slightly better across the respondents in our survey.
 For example, 90.5% knew that HPV can be passed on by genital skin-to-skin contact compared with 77.7% in Patel et al’s survey13.
 However, answers to the TOC questions were generally poorer, for example, only 68.7% knew that if the post-lletz treatment high-risk HPV test is negative a woman will NOT require annual follow-up for ten years compared to 91.5% in Patel et al’s survey13.
 The increased knowledge about HPV and the vaccine was unsurprising, since our respondents had previously engaged with Jo’s Cervical Cancer Trust, however this also made it surprising that TOC knowledge was weaker.

+It is possible that some questions might have been ambiguous to some respondents.
+For example, in the question “Primary HPV testing is more effective than cytology first", the word ‘effective’ could be referring to cost, sensitivity or specificity.
+This might have reduced the accuracy of the response rate.

 Conclusion